tja/aykroyd/README.md

 ## Usage

-Run `aykroyd` in the command line, then visit `http://localhost:2105/` to bring up the web interface.
+Run `aykroyd` in the command line, then visit `http://localhost/` to bring up the web interface. `aykroyd` will listen on port 80 by default, but this can be changed with the `--listen` command line option.

 ## License